Iran: US 'must lift sanctions' before we talk | DW | 06.08.2019

 The Iranian government was ready to talk regardless of the US stance on a nuclear deal, Rouhani added.
 "Whether they want to come into the JCPOA or not, it's up to them," he said.

 The US left the landmark deal in 2018, which had set limits on Iranian nuclear developments in exchange for an end to economic sanctions on Iran.
-The US also began to reimpose sanctions on Iran.
+US officials announced they would be escalating sanctions on Iran soon after.

 Read more: Opinion: Iran's calculated escalation in the Persian Gulf

+Fears of a conflict escalated in July after Iran captured British tanker Stena Impero for allegedly violating marine standards.
+British forces two weeks earlier had detained an Iranian oil tanker near Gibraltar for reputedly violating international sanctions on Syria.

+"A strait for a strait," Rouhani said.
+"It can't be that the Strait of Hormuz is free for you and the Strait of Gibraltar is not free for us."

-The Iranian foreign ministry had confirmed Monday that officials would not be attending a meeting with Donald Trump at the White House.
-Tensions have remained high between the US and the gulf state, after Iran captured another foreign vessel on Monday.
+The Iranian foreign ministry confirmed Monday that officials would not be attending a meeting with Donald Trump at the White House.

 jns/rt (AFP, Reuters)